GENERAL INFORMATION

 The Organization cannot prevent you from getting wet if it rains, feeling cold or hot, not having a place to clean or dry your clothes, among other things.

-- When you're not enjoying the camp, remember who chose to be there.
+– When you’re not enjoying the camp, remember that you chose to be there

 – Fatigue can affect mood—stay positive.

-Don't expect everything to be perfect.
-Both the Organization and the runners have decided to take part in this adventure.
+– Don’t expect everything to be perfect.
+Both the Organization and the runners choose to take part in this adventure.

 Avoid getting your camping gear wet and dry out any clothing you plan to use the next day as soon as possible.